 What Causes TMJ Disorders?

-Understanding the cause of your TMJ disorder is crucial in determining the best treatment plan.
-If you are experiencing any of the symptoms of TMJ it’s important to see a TMJ specialist at PRECiDENT.
+Understanding what causes TMJ disorders is crucial in determining the best treatment plan.
+If you are experiencing any of the symptoms of TMJ disorders, it’s important to see a TMJ specialist at PRECiDENT.
 We can help you determine the cause of your TMJ disorder and come up with a treatment plan.

 What Risk Factors Can Cause TMJ?